B-UMMI/Chewie-NS/docs/user/tutorial.rst

     ...

-The synchronization process will retrieve the 47 alleles that were inferred from subset1 and send 33 local alleles that were inferred from subset2.
+The synchronization process will retrieve 47 alleles that were inferred from subset1 and send 33 local alleles that were inferred from subset2.
 Identifier reassignmnent results in the following file structure: